Recipe Overview

 Serve vinegar coleslaw as a side dish with pretty much anything.
 The tangy flavor and crunchy texture go well with grilled entrees, such as salmon, chicken, or steak.
 It’s great with burgers and hotdogs, too, and makes a delicious fish taco.
 Try a spoonful right on your burger, hotdog, or pulled pork sandwich.

-- If you’re not a fan of red cabbage, replace it with extra green cabbage.
-Or try a different variety of cabbage.
+- Go green: If you’re not a fan of red cabbage, replace it with extra green cabbage, or try a different variety of cabbage.

 - Add more veggies.
 Try red or green bell peppers or chopped onion.